Mahdist War: Hicks expedition

-With the Egyptian government now passing largely under British control, the European powers became increasingly aware of the troubles in the Sudan.
+With the Egyptian government now passing largely under British control, the European powers became increasingly aware of the troubles in Sudan.
 The British advisers to the Egyptian government gave tacit consent for another expedition.
-Throughout the summer of 1883, Egyptian troops were concentrated at Khartoum, eventually reaching the strength of around 7,300 infantry, 1,000 cavalry, and an artillery force of 300 personnel hauling between them 4 Krupp 80mm field guns, 10 brass mountain guns and 6 Nordenfeldt machine guns.
-This force was placed under the command of a retired British Indian Staff Corps officer William Hicks and twelve European officers.
-The force was, in the words of Winston Churchill, "perhaps the worst army that has ever marched to war"—unpaid, untrained, and undisciplined, its soldiers having more in common with their enemies than with their officers.
+Throughout the summer of 1883, Egyptian troops were concentrated at Khartoum, eventually reaching the strength of around 7,300 infantry, 1,000 cavalry, and an artillery force of 300 personnel hauling between them 4 Krupp 80mm field guns, 10 brass mountain guns and 6 Nordenfelt guns.
+This force was placed under the command of retired Bombay Army colonel William Hicks and twelve European officers.
+The force was, in the words of Winston Churchill, "perhaps the worst army that has ever marched to war".
+Unpaid, untrained, and undisciplined, its soldiers having more in common with their enemies than with their officers.

-El Obeid, the city whose siege Hicks had intended to relieve, had already fallen by the time the expedition left Khartoum, but Hicks continued anyway, although not confident of his chances of success.
+El-Obeid, the city whose siege Hicks had intended to relieve, had already fallen by the time the expedition left Khartoum, but Hicks continued anyway, although not confident of his chances of success.
 Upon his approach, the Mahdi assembled an army of about 40,000 men and drilled them rigorously in the art of war, equipping them with the arms and ammunition captured in previous battles.
-On 3 and 4 November 1883, when Hicks' forces actually offered battle, the Mahdist army was a credible military force, which utterly defeated Hicks' army—only about 500 Egyptians survived—at the Battle of El Obeid.
+On 3 and 4 November 1883, when Hicks' forces offered battle, the Mahdist army was a credible military force, which defeated Hicks' army with only about 500 Egyptians surviving the Battle of El Obeid.